 opportunity for people to be part of the experience through 'passive participation'

 sense of being heard/seen by another and conversely hearing/seeing others.
 ‘Sharing of my story’.
-The experience of being witnessed by a group can be very powerful boost for the sense of self
+The experience of being witnessed by a group can be a powerful boost to the sense of self

-Drawing my experiences coordinating , designing and facilitating TEQSA registered programs, special interest group activities and community programs, I deliver evidence based, person-centred programs designed to meet the needs of the participanting groups.
+Drawing on my experiences coordinating, designing, and facilitating Tertiary TEQSA-registered programs, special interest group activities, and community programs, I deliver evidence-based, person-centred programs designed to meet the needs of the participating groups.

 My therapeutic groups don't always involve 'painting and drawing'.
 The focus is on themes and desired outcomes, so programs are designed around these needs..

-If you or your organisation are considering a group-work program email Sandra at : [email protected] or click here to make an appointment, so we can arrange to discuss your needs further.
+If you or your organisation is considering a group-work program Email Sandra at: [email protected] or click here to make an appointment. so we can arrange to discuss your needs further.